USA and the UK

 - Income tax documents or original bank statements to disclose your financial situation

-- Scores from English standardizes tests, such as TOEFL or IELTS
+- Scores from English standardized tests, such as TOEFL or IELTS

 - Evidence of your intent to depart from the U.S. at the end of your studies

-The USCIS officer will review your documents and ask you questions about your academic qualifications and choice of university.
+At this visa interview, the consular officer will review your documents and ask you questions about your academic qualifications and choice of university.
 They will ask questions about the course you are planning to take, as well as your reasons behind opting to study in the US.

 How can I prove my non-immigrant intent?

-One of the F1 Visa requirements is to prove that you do not wish to settle in the United States.
-To help prove that you do not want to immigrate to the United States, visa applicants must show they maintain strong ties with your home country.
+One of the F-1 Visa requirements is to prove that you do not wish to settle in the United States.
+To help prove that you do not want to immigrate to the United States, visa applicants must show they maintain strong ties with their home country.

-- Your immediate family resides in your home country
+- They have immediate family residing in their home country

-- You have plans to seek employment abroad after you complete your degree in the U.S.
+- They have plans to seek employment abroad after the completion of their U.S. degree

-- You own property or maintain a bank account in your country
+- The visa applicants own property or maintain a bank account in their country